mtnekros/insect_catcher_game/README.md

     * [ ] Move the camera only when the player reaches a certain point
 * [ ] Sounds
     * [ ] Add sound effects

+## Definition of Done
+* Must be enjoyable to play.
+* Must have a begining & an end.
+* Must have some type of level system.
+* Must have some type of scoring system.
+* Most importantly, must teach me the basics of
+    * Game Development
+    * Game Engine

+## Rough Ideas
+* You need energy to move & jump forward.
+* But you can go backwards just fine.
+* You have to catch butterflies to gain energy.
+* Once you consume the butterfly, it's ghost will haunt you.
+(If it touches you, you die.)
+* Must reach the end, to win, like mario.

+* You can't move forward if you don't catch the flies.

+* There must be different types of enemy.
+* At first, it's difficult to kill the enemy.
+    * Once, you kill three enemy of the same type,
+        * you get achieve a new skill which will make it easy to kill similar enemies.
+* Some type of domain expansion maybe?